GauravMcode/Ram_Mandir_App/README.md

 # Ram_Mandir_App

-A new Flutter project based on events of Ram Temple.
+A new Flutter project based on timeline events of Ram Temple.
 Also a music player playing bhajans of Lord Rama.
+Along with Localization support for English and Hindi Language.

 ## Getting Started